Annual General Meeting

 Meat & Livestock Australia's 2020 Annual General Meeting (AGM) will be held in Toowoomba, Qld on 19 November 2020.

 An AGM is a meeting of the members of a company.
 It must be held at least once in each calendar year, within five months of the end of the company’s financial year.

-This year’s AGM forms an important part of MLA’s Red Meat 2019 event, which also includes farm tours, forums and a tradeshow.
-Further details will be uploaded to the MLA website shortly.
+This year’s AGM forms an important part of MLA’s Red Meat 2020 event, which also includes farm tours, forums and a tradeshow.
+To find out more or to register, visit: redmeat.mla.com.au

 Who can attend MLA’s AGM?

 - MLA members

 - any proxy, attorney or representative appointed by an MLA member

 The 2020 business for MLA’s AGM is set out in the 2020 Notice of Meeting.
 The business to be considered includes: